Gottfrid Svartholm: Arrest in Cambodia

 On 30 August 2012, at the request of Swedish authorities, Svartholm was arrested by Cambodian police in the capital Phnom Penh, where he had been living for several years.
 Cambodia has no extradition treaty with Sweden, but Cambodian police spokesman Kirth Chantharith told the AFP news agency "we'll look into our laws and see how we can handle this case".
-Subsequently, Cambodian police were reportedly stating that the Swedish government had requested that Gottfrid be deported in connection with "a crime related to information technology".
+Subsequently, Cambodian police were reportedly stating that the Swedish government had requested that Svartholm be deported in connection with "a crime related to information technology".

 Torrentfreak speculated that Svartholm's arrest may have been connected to a 400 million kronor (at the time, approximately US$59M) two-year "democratic development, human rights, education and climate change" grant from the Swedish government to the Cambodian government.
 The grant was announced on 5 September 2012.

-Gottfrid was eventually deported back to Sweden.
+Svartholm was eventually deported back to Sweden.
 He has also been investigated for two alleged instances of hacking, including breaking into the Swedish tax office between 2010 and April 2012, and is also suspected of serious fraud.
-The latter of which he was convicted of and charged with, given a 2 year prison sentence which was served in the prison located in Mariefred.
+The latter of which he was convicted of and charged with, given a 2-year prison sentence which was served in the prison located in Mariefred.

-As of early June 2013 Warg was named as a suspect in a Danish case, where millions of personal identification numbers were stolen from a police database.
-Danish police have asked that Warg be extradited from Sweden, so that he can be tried in Denmark.
-It was later confirmed that Svartholm would be extradited to Denmark, to undergo a similar trial as the one in Sweden, the timing of which is dependent on the outcome in Sweden.
-On 20 June 2013, Gottfrid was found guilty of hacking and sentenced to two years in prison.
-This 2 year prison sentence was eventually reduced to 1 year by appeal.
-WikiLeaks published documents from the case.
+In June 2013 Svartholm was named as a suspect in a Danish case, where millions of personal identification numbers were stolen from a police database.
+Danish police asked that Svartholm be extradited from Sweden, so that he can be tried in Denmark.
+Svartholm was extradited to Denmark, to undergo a similar trial as the one in Sweden, the timing of which is dependent on the outcome in Sweden.
+On 20 June 2013, Svartholm was found guilty of hacking and sentenced to two years in prison.
+This 2-year prison sentence was eventually reduced to 1 year by appeal.
+According to his mother, he expressed a desire 'to get back to his developmental work within IT' upon his release.